uvaai/ml1/40 week4/40 AlphaGo/content.md

 **Q1.
 Which students' assignments did you read?**

 **Q2.
-Where there any questions where all other students answered similarly to your own answer when arguing an example having understanding or not?
+Were there any questions where all other students answered similarly to your own answer when arguing an example having understanding or not?
 If so, for which questions was this the case?**

 **Q3.
-For the other questions, i.e. those where not all answers were similar, list these questions and each of their alternative answers.
+For the other questions, i.e. those where not all answers were similar, list these questions and each of the alternative answers.
 Include the gist of the motivation that was given with these answers.**

 **Q4.
 Did reading these other opinions change your own opinion on any of the